-One of our best selling teas, there is always great anticipation around finding the new harvest's lot.
+Lot Notes.
 We tasted a number of offerings and selected this one as it offers the 3 attributes we seek in this tea: a fresh, enticing leaf appearance; a fresh aroma; and, once cupped, a captivating and enduring flavor.
 The leaves are long and elegant and a fresh green color.
-It was grown organically and has a fresh clean taste.
-Grown high mountain at an elevation of 1200 meters.
+Flavors are varied and fulfilling.

-The taste is nuanced, naturally sweet and will linger with a soft mouth feel.
-Heavenly Blue is harvested a bit later than most high-grade green teas.
+Tasting Notes.
+The taste is complex, layered & naturally sweet.
 It steeps to a clear, light-yellow liquor.
-Our lot will provide the most discerning tea drinker a satisfying, naturally sweet cup with a very nice & lingering mouth feel in the finish.
-Harvest Spring 2020
+Our lot will provide the most discerning tea drinker a satisfying, naturally sweet cup with a very nice lingering mouth feel in the finish.

-Use 3 grams for 8 oz. of water and 4-5 grams with 12-16 ounces.
-Best prepared with water at 185-195 degrees F. and steep the leaves for approximately 2 minutes, then taste.
+Brewing Suggestions.
+Use 3 grams for 6-8 oz. of water and 4-5 grams with 12-16 ounces.
+Best prepared with water at 185-195 degrees F. and steep the leaves for approximately 2 minutes & taste.
 A longer infusion time will produce more intensity with a bit more pungency.
 A shorter steep emphasizes the sweet, delicate notes of this cultivar.
 Drain the water off the leaves for added steeps.